 - 6.3 The parties acknowledge that many student educational records are protected by the Family Educational Rights and Privacy Act ("FERPA"), and that student permission must be obtained before releasing specific student data to anyone other than Institution.
 Institution agrees to provide guidance to Hospital/Facility with respect to complying with FERPA.
-It shall be Institution's responsibility to: 6.4.1 Send to Hospital/Facility for clinical experience only those students who have met all Institution requirements and qualifications and who agree to follow Hospital/Facility rules and regulations; 6.4.2 Submit to Hospital/Facility, weeks before the Clinical Program is to begin, the names of the affiliating students, the dates and the assigned areas, and update that into the final registration list weeks after Institution's add/drop registration period ends: 6.4.3 Ensure that students attend a Hospital/Facility orientation session during the first month of clinical experience at Hospital/Facility; Notify students of their assignments with Hospital/Facility; 6.4.5 Provide Hospital/Facility, Institution faculty, and the students with a copy of the written Institution rules and responsibilities that apply to the student in the Clinical Program; 6.4.6 Define the mechanisms for students reporting on- and off-duty; 6.4.7 Define and help enforce student dress codes that meet the approval of Hospital/Facility; Provide Hospital/Facility with documentation that the students have 6.4.8 successfully completed the following prerequisites, tests, and training deemed necessary for placement in the Clinical Program: 6.4.8.1 (e.g., CPR, immunizations); Upon request and in compliance with FERPA, provide responsible Hospital/Facility officials with such student records as will adequately disclose the prior education and related experiences of prospective student participants.
-6.5 It shall be Hospital/Facility's responsibility to: 6.5.1 Advise Institution of the number of students who can be accommodated at Hospital/Facility: 6.5.2 Provide orientations to acquaint students with Hospital/Facility facilities, policies, procedures, Hospital/Facility faculty and staff, and the needs of individuals and/or groups with whom the students will be working; 6.5.3 Provide written evaluations to students weeks into the academic term weeks after the conclusion of the academic term; 6.5.4 Provide emergency treatment in the event of accident or illness to students while in Hospital/Facility for the Clinical Program, such care to be provided at the students' expense; 6.5.5 Maintain administrative and professional supervision of students insofar as their presence and program assignments affect the operations of the Facility and its care, direct and indirect, of patients.
-6.6 Institution and Hospital/Facility agree: That any student who becomes injured or ill shall receive medical diagnosis - 6.7 Student participation in Clinical Program shall be for academic terms.
+It shall be Institution's responsibility to: 6.4.1 Send to Hospital/Facility for clinical experience only those students who have met all Institution requirements and qualifications and who agree to follow Hospital/Facility rules and regulations; 6.4.2 Submit to Hospital/Facility, weeks before the Clinical Program is to begin, the names of the affiliating students, the dates and the assigned areas, and update that into the final registration list \\\\ weeks after Institution's add/drop registration period ends: 6.4.3 Ensure that students attend a Hospital/Facility orientation session during the first month of clinical experience at Hospital/Facility; Notify students of their assignments with Hospital/Facility; 6.4.5 Provide Hospital/Facility, Institution faculty, and the students with a copy of the written Institution rules and responsibilities that apply to the student in the Clinical Program; 6.4.6 Define the mechanisms for students reporting on- and off-duty; 6.4.7 Define and help enforce student dress codes that meet the approval of Hospital/Facility; Provide Hospital/Facility with documentation that the students have 6.4.8 successfully completed the following prerequisites, tests, and training deemed necessary for placement in the Clinical Program: 6.4.8.1 (e.g., CPR, immunizations); Upon request and in compliance with FERPA, provide responsible Hospital/Facility officials with such student records as will adequately disclose the prior education and related experiences of prospective student participants.
+6.5 It shall be Hospital/Facility's responsibility to: 6.5.1 Advise Institution of the number of students who can be accommodated at Hospital/Facility; 6.5.2 Provide orientations to acquaint students with Hospital/Facility facilities, policies, procedures, Hospital/Facility faculty and staff, and the needs of individuals and/or groups with whom the students will be working; 6.5.3 Provide written evaluations to students weeks into the academic term weeks after the conclusion of the academic term; 6.5.4 Provide emergency treatment in the event of accident or illness to students while in Hospital/Facility for the Clinical Program, such care to be provided at the students' expense; 6.5.5 Maintain administrative and professional supervision of students insofar as their presence and program assignments affect the operations of the Facility and its care, direct and indirect, of patients.
+6.6 Institution and Hospital/Facility agree: That any student who becomes injured or ill shall receive medical diagnosis - 6.6.1 That any student who becomes injured or ill shall receive medical diagnosis and attention; - 6.6.2 That any Student who does not meet the health criteria established by Hospital/Facility cannot be assigned to Hospital/Facility.
+Hospital/Facility has the right, at any time, to request health status reports on students; - 6.6.3 That Institution will not be responsible for the ultimate performance of students at Hospital/Facility. - 6.7 Student participation in Clinical Program shall be for academic terms. - 6.8 The students shall not be compensated for their participation in the Clinical Program.